 Maybe you don’t have a huge budget, but you want to get your favorite disc golfer something nice that is under $100.
 Here are a few fun ideas that will fit the bill…

 INFINITE DISC SLINGER BAG — The Infinite Disc Slinger is designed for affordability, ease, and comfort for quick disc golf rounds.
-It provides a quality bag option for beginners as well as experienced players who simply want to grab a dozen discs and hit the course.
+It is one of the best disc golf bag option for beginners as well as experienced players who simply want to grab a dozen discs and hit the course.
 This is the perfect crossover between traditional shoulder bags and backpacks.
 You can throw it over your shoulder (the strap can be adjusted for whichever shoulder you prefer), carried in your hand, or slung across your body like popular sling bags.
 It is available in a variety of different colors.
 See the Disc Slinger Bag HERE

 LARGE SELECTION OF APPAREL — Whether you’re looking for t-shirts, or sweatshirts, or jackets, or hats, there is a huge selection of apparel options from many brands on the Infinite Discs website.
 These choices fit any taste of budget.
 Check out those apparel options HERE